shankar4/Functional-Model/SystemC Installation Notes.md

 grep -rl '../../../../' * -R | xargs sed -i 's/..\/..\/..\/..\//..\/..\/..\//g'
 Now Eclipse runs fine again. *I do see a P2 reference.
 Need to understand the scripting there to better understand what is the significance*

+#### Other IDEs:
+1. For SysrtemC subset that is synthesizable to FPGA: http://www.ht-lab.com/scbuilder.htm -- only for Windows
+2.